DynamoDS/RefineryPrimer/01-introduction/README.md

 <img src="../assets/intro/intro.png" style="width:200px;"/>

-We will look at the following topics:
+In this section, we will explore the following topics:

 * the fundamental concepts needed to understand generative design
 * a definition of generative design in the context of AEC
 * an introduction to Generative Design for Revit and Dynamo
 * examples of using generative design to solve design problems
+* common approaches used
 * related concepts
-* common approaches used

-Let’s start by first looking at something you’re very likely to be aware of and already using today: computational design.
+Let’s start by looking at something you’re likely to be familiar with and already using today: computational design.